postyou/contao-proven-expert/README.md

 ## Cache

 The API response is cached and automatically updated every hour.
-You can manually update the content by:
+You can manually clear the cache by either:

--   Saving the corresponding frontend module
+-   saving the corresponding frontend module or
--   Purging the ProvenExpert cache via the system maintenance
+-   purging the ProvenExpert cache via the system maintenance

 ## Frontend Modules